-- At this point, begin creating the openings for your knives.
-If your not sure how far apart to place the dowels, it is best to use your knives to determine the layout.
+- Begin creating the openings for your knives.
+If you’re not sure how far apart to place the dowels, you can use your knives to determine the layout.
+However, for most large knives, one dowel placed in the center will most likely work.

-- However, for most large knives, one dowel placed in the center will most likely work.
-For steak knives, you should be able to fit at least 3 in each section.
+- For steak knives, you should be able to fit at least 3 in each section.
 Try to leave plenty of wiggle room for each knife.
 This way, the block will work if you ever decide to use a different set.

-Instructions for the Cutting Board Organizer
+Instructions for Adding the Cutting Board Storage

-- For the top, I cut one of the 4″ planks in half.
-So, that I had two planks that measured 2″ x 12″.
-I used just one of these pieces to provide support at the top of the cutting board organizer. (as seen in the image).
+- To sturdy up the top and provide support, I cut one of the 4″ planks in half so that I had two planks that measured 2″ x 12″.
+I used just one of these pieces to provide support at the top of the cutting board organizer.
 I left the other side open for easier access.

-- Sand smooth, and apply finish.
+- Sand smooth, and apply the finish.

 To have built all the way to the back of the drawer would have made it difficult to get the larger cutting boards out of the organizer.
 This is why I chose to leave the space at the rear of the drawer, and use the corner brackets as a stop).

 I was able to still keep one extra shelf at the bottom.
 So, I can keep my extra spices here as well as the knives and cutting boards.

 I hope that you like this latest DIY.
 If you do, please share it with others through one of the many social media outlets available.